-Regional Technical Forum Manager

-SUBJECT: Renewal of the Regional Technical Forum Policy Advisory Committee chairs.

-(RTF PAC) charter and appointment of member organizations and coorganizations and the RTF PAC co-chairs.

-PROPOSED ACTION: Renew the RTF PAC charter with revisions and appoint member the Federal Advisory Committee Act (FACA) apply to the extent appropriate to the Council's advisory committees.
+- TO: Council members - FROM: Laura Thomas Regional Technical Forum Manager - SUBJECT: Renewal of the Regional Technical Forum Policy Advisory Committee (RTF PAC) charter and appointment of member organizations and co-chairs. - PROPOSED ACTION: Renew the RTF PAC charter with revisions and appoint member organizations and the RTF PAC co-chairs. - SIGNIFICANCE: Under Section 4(a)(4) of the Northwest Power Act, the terms of the Federal Advisory Committee Act (FACA) apply to the extent appropriate to the Council's advisory committees.
 Pursuant to FACA, a formal charter is required for each advisory committee to meet, and the charters terminate two years after the effective date, unless renewed.
-The current RTF PAC charter expires on February 13, 2021, and, thus, staff is seeking to renew this charter, with revisions as detailed below.
+The current RTF PAC charter expires on February 10, 2023, and, thus, staff is seeking to renew this charter, with revision as detailed below.
 Additionally, per the proposed charter, staff is seeking Council appointment of the member organizations and co-chairs.